CUCyber/constitution/README.md

 ## Article VI
 ### Appointed Positions (Titles, Term of Office, How Selected)

+Appointed positions are purely functional in nature, and do not grant the rights and privileges of officers.

 Each appointed position, with the exception of Lab Administrator, serves at-will of the board of Officers, is appointed by 2/3 majority of Officers' approval, and is relieved via graduation or 2/3 majority of sitting Officers' approval.
 The position of Lab Administrator will be filled by a unanimous vote of the current officers and advisors, relieved only via graduation or unanimous vote of current officers and advisors.

 Appointed positions are as follows: